Shechem: Hebrew Bible (Old Testament)

+Genesis, Deuteronomy, Joshua and Judges hallow Shechem over all other cities of the land of Israel.
 Shechem first appears in the Hebrew Bible in Genesis 12:6–8, which says that Abraham reached the "great tree of Moreh" at Shechem and offered sacrifice nearby.
-Genesis, Deuteronomy, Joshua and Judges hallow Shechem over all other cities of the land of Israel.
-According to Genesis (12:6–7) Abram "built an altar to the Lord who had appeared to him… and had given that land to his descendants" at Shechem.
-The Bible states that on this occasion, God confirmed the covenant he had first made with Abraham in Harran, regarding the possession of the land of Canaan.
+According to this passage, Abram "built an altar to the and called on the name of the ", who had appeared to him and had given that land to his descendants at Shechem.
+The account states that on this occasion, God confirmed the covenant first made with Abraham in Harran, regarding the possession of the land of Canaan.

+Jacob, Abraham's grandson, came to "the city of Shechem" in Genesis 33:18.
+This verse can be seen as Jacob coming to Shechem, the city, or to a city belonging to a person called Shechem.
+R. N. Whybray favours the latter reading "on grounds of Hebrew syntax".

-On a later sojourn, two sons of Jacob, Simeon (Shimon) and Levi, avenged their sister Dinah's abduction and rape by "Shechem the son of Hamor the Hivite, the prince of the land" of Shechem.
-Jacob's sons said to the Shechemites that if "every male among you is circumcised, then we will give our daughters to you and take your daughters to ourselves."
-Once the Shechemites agree to the mass circumcision, however, Jacob's sons except for Joseph exploit the following soreness, with Shimon and Levi massacring all of the city's men, and the rest robbing their treasures, and stealing their women.
+Later, two of his sons, Simeon (Shimon) and Levi, avenged their sister Dinah's abduction and rape by "Shechem the son of Hamor the Hivite, the prince of the land" of Shechem.
+Jacob's sons said to the Shechemites that if "every male among you is circumcised, then we will give our daughters to you and take your daughters to ourselves".
+Once the Shechemites agree to the mass circumcision, however, Jacob's sons, except for Joseph, exploit the following soreness, with Shimon and Levi massacring all of the city's men, and the rest robbing their treasures, and stealing their women.
 This eventually leads to Shimon and Levi not getting a blessing from Jacob for betraying his trust, hurting innocents, misusing religious rites and endangering their tribe to the wrath of neighbouring people.